 In this article, we will provide the detailed syllabus of UPSC Political Science.

 PSIR, as it is commonly known, is one subject for which a huge amount of study material is available.
 The syllabus consists of topics related to the freedom struggle and Indian politics, the Constitution of India, the international economic system and trade, international organisations, India’s foreign policy and peacekeeping among others.
 These topics are also part of the General Studies syllabus.

 Please refer to UPSC Mains article to understand the civil services examination.

 Syllabus of Political Science for UPSC

-Political Science Optional consists of 2 papers (paper I and paper II) in UPSC Mains.
+Political Science Optional consists of 2 papers (Paper I and Paper II) in UPSC Civil Services Mains Examination.
 Each paper is of 250 marks with a total of 500 marks.
-Find below the IAS Political Science syllabus:

 The optional paper is suitable for candidates from varied backgrounds ranging from international trade specialists, management consultants, teachers and so on.
 IAS aspirants should integrate their preparation for PSIR with General Studies to be able to grasp all the concepts and secure a high rank in the UPSC exam.

 To read more about UPSC Political Science and IAS Exam, please visit the articles given in the table below: